sudheermuthyala/mDB/README.md

 - Using MongoDB shell we can connect mongoDB server(Local or Remote) and perform required operations

 ## MongoDB Commands
-- To Start/Launch  MongoDB Server the
+- To Start/Launch  MongoDB Server ------>